cjswart/puppet-quest-guide/quests/conditional_statements.md

 In this quest, we'll discuss **conditional statements.** Conditional statements let you write Puppet code that will behave differently in different contexts.

-To start this quest enter the following command:

-    quest begin conditional_statements

 ## Writing for flexibility